CMSC226F18/assignment-2-shell/README.md

-# Writing a Custom Shell<br>
+# BSHELL: Writing a Custom Shell

+Bash as a name for a shell is already taken (it stands for Bourne Again Shell), so in this lab we’ll develop BSH: The Bard Shell.
+The objective of this lab is to become more familiar with UNIX processes and ever more practice with low-level C programming.

-The objective of this lab is to give you a bit of more advanced systems programming using C.  You will need to use pointers, dynamic memory allocation, `fork()`, and `wait()`.
+You will need to use pointers, dynamic memory allocation, `fork()`, and `wait()`.
 You must complete this lab so that it compiles and runs correctly on your Raspberry Pi.
 Beware: a program that works on a Mac may not work on Raspbian!

 The shell program you will write runs in an infinite loop, taking a user command line, parsing it, looking for the command in the